Crocs had a great year.

 - Bad Bunny

-Beyond new designs, Crocs offers wearers the ability to customize clogs with up to 26 Jibbitz charms.
+Beyond new designs, the footwear offers wearers the ability to customize clogs with up to 26 Jibbitz charms.
 Jibbitz — which Crocs bought for $10 million in 2006 — doubled its revenue in 2020.

 There are no plans to slow down, either.
 Crocs forecasts 20-25% growth in revenue and another record year in 2021.